isomerpages/moe-tkgs/_resources/Admission/Direct School Admission.md

 •&nbsp;&nbsp;&nbsp;Musicality &amp; expression<br>
 •&nbsp;&nbsp;&nbsp;Sight-reading (rhythm and pitch)<br>
 •&nbsp;&nbsp;&nbsp;Aural ability (play back a short musical passage on their instrument after listening)<br><br>
-*Please send in a PDF of the score at least one week before the audition.
+*Shortlisted applicants will be notified to send in a PDF of the score at least one week before the audition.
 </td>
 		</tr>
 		<tr>